top of page

 Roaring Fork School District

-After a referral is submitted for an eligible youth, families and the youth attend an Individualized service and support team meeting (ISST).
+After a referral is submitted for an eligible youth, families and the youth attend a family meeting.
 CMP plans these meetings with community agencies that provide services for the youth.
-The ISST meeting is family-focused, where their voices are the most important.
+The meeting is family-focused, where their voices are the most important.
 The youth and family make the decisions on what services they will use based on recommendations made by providers.

 History